Do you need a simple camera guide without all the techno jargon?

 - 24 megapixels means that the quality of your photos will allow them to print beautifully.

-- 11 frames per second means that I can take multiple shots ‘rapid fire’ to get capture a moving target.
+- 11 frames per second means that I can take multiple shots in ‘rapid fire’ to get capture a moving target.

 - Super easy-to-use video.